aalexanderfc/DO-Robustel-MQTT/README.md

 ---

-🚀 **Now you have full MQTT-based control of your Robustel router relays with a modern web UI!** 🎉🔥
+🚀 **Now you have full MQTT-based control of external relays on your Robustel router with a modern web UI!** 🎉🔥

 ---